fairfaxmedia/flywheel/README.md

 ## How to use

-You will need to create a JSON configuration file for flywheel, with the following parameters:
+You will need to create a JSON configuration file for flywheel, see the Configuration section.

+Then start the server: `flywheel --config my-config.json --listen 0.0.0.0:80`

+## Configuration

 `idle-timeout` (string) How long after last request before powering down.
 Uses golang duration format, e.g. 1d2h3m `healthcheck-interval` (string) How often to poll the AWS SDK.
 Used to detect stopped/started.
 Uses golang duration format, e.g. 1d2h3m